The Proving Duel

 Slide snickered as Rox easily picked him up from the dirt.
 Tecovis crossed his arms and sighed.

-"Level headedness is one of the most important factors of battle, you can never let emotion factor into it or you risk hurting someone close."
+"Level-headedness is one of the most important factors of battle; you can never let emotion factor into it, or you risk hurting someone close."

 "Or getting blindsided," chimed in Rox.

 Pan grimaced as he considered their words.
-Rox patted his shoulder with a meaty hand, then asked Tecovis, "You want a turn bossman?"
+Rox patted his shoulder with a meaty hand, then asked Tecovis, "You want a turn, bossman?"

-"Not today Rox, I've had about all I can manage."
+"Not today, Rox, I've had about all I can manage."

-"Have you now?"
-A taunting voice came from behind Tecovis.
-He turned around to see the sneering face of the leader of Dauntless squad, Dionis Mench, walking towards him.
-He was a large framed man, not unlike Rox, however while Rox towered over most men, Dionis was below the average height of the guards.
+He was a large-framed man, not unlike Rox; though while Rox towered over most men, Dionis was below the average height of the guards.
 Tecovis knew from experience, however, that what he lacked in tallness, he made up for in both power and simplicity.

 Slide scowled and said, "What do you want, Dense?
 We're busy."